 With regards to sales, as committed in the fourth quarter of 2022, the Company has already successfully exported CBD Isolate and other non-psychoactive extracts to Peru, Argentina, and Australia.
-During the first quarter of 2023, the first export of THC Distilled was completed to Australia, expecting to boost 2023 sales.
-Additionally, the Company closed the first deals with Brazil and Chile customers with THC valued-added products in the form of bulk semi-elaborate products, resin and distillate.
+During the first quarter of 2023, the first export of THC Distilled was completed to Australia, which is expected to boost 2023 sales.
+Additionally, the Company closed the first sales of THC valued-added products in the form of bulk semi-elaborate products, resin and distillate with Brazil and Chile customers.